zenml-io/zenml/docs/book/developer-guide/advanced-concepts/step-fixtures.md

 ---
-description: How to use step fixtures to access the active ZenML stack from within a step.
+description: How to use step fixtures to access the active ZenML stack from within a step
 ---

 In general, when defining steps, you usually can only supply inputs that have